akashmondla11/bookresipe/README.md

 # A project by (Group A)

-# Getting Started with Create Resipe Book App
+# Getting Started with  Resipe Book App

 In the project directory, you can run: